Gambit's Digital Edition, January 10, 2017

 Family

-Cabaret, Burlesque & Variety
+Burlesque & Variety

 Dance